 Why are they done?

-Tumour markers often have more than one purpose.
-Examples of tumour markers found on this web site are listed below in three groups according to their primary purpose, with comments on associated cancers and non-cancerous conditions that can cause abnormal values.
+The measurement of tumour markers often has more than one purpose.
+Some of the tumour markers found on this website are listed below into three groups according to their primary purpose, alongside details of the cancers associated with them and examples of some non-cancerous conditions that can cause abnormal values.
 More details about each individual tumour marker can be found by clicking on its name.

 1. To monitor

-Some blood tumour markers are used to monitor the success of treatment by a falling concentrations and to detect recurrence by an increase, but are not used for diagnosis.
+Some blood tumour markers are used to monitor the success of treatment by looking for a decrease in their concentration and to detect recurrence of a tumour by an increase, but they are not used for diagnosis.
 They include:

-CA 15-3 (cancer antigen 15-3) is rarely raised when breast cancer is localised but is raised in about three-quarters of those in whom it has spread to other organs.
+CA 15-3 (cancer antigen 15-3), which is rarely raised when breast cancer is localised but is raised in about three-quarters of those in whom it has spread to other organs.
 CA 15-3 may also be raised in bowel cancer, lung cancer, cirrhosis, hepatitis and benign breast disease.

-CA 19-9 (cancer antigen 19-9) is raised in most patients with advanced pancreatic cancer but may also be raised in bowel cancer, lung cancer, gall bladder cancer and such benign diseases as gall stones, pancreatitis, cystic fibrosis and liver disease.
+CA 19-9 (cancer antigen 19-9), which is raised in most patients with advanced pancreatic cancer but may also be raised in bowel cancer, lung cancer, gall bladder cancer and such benign diseases as gall stones, pancreatitis, cystic fibrosis and liver disease.

-SMRP (soluble mesothelin-related peptides) concentrations are raised in malignant mesothelioma, a rare cancer of the membranes that cover the outside of internal organs and line the body cavities including the chest, the abdomen and the heart.
-The test is used to monitor rather than to diagnose the condition.
+SMRP (soluble mesothelin-related peptides) concentrations, which are raised in malignant mesothelioma, a rare cancer of the membranes that cover the outside of internal organs and line the body cavities including the chest, the abdomen and the heart.
+This test is used to monitor, rather than to diagnose, the condition.

-Thyroglobulin is made only in the thyroid gland.
-Following treatment of thyroid cancer by complete removal or destruction of the gland, plasma thyroglobulin concentration usually drops to very low or undetectable.
+Thyroglobulin, which is made only in the thyroid gland.
+Following treatment of thyroid cancer by complete removal or destruction of the gland, the plasma thyroglobulin concentration usually drops to a very low or undetectable level.
 It is monitored to assess the completeness of removal and to detect recurrence of disease.

 2. To help diagnose and to monitor